Substance over form: Leasing

 Following are examples of the application of the concept in the International Financial Reporting Standards (IFRS).

-[The rule found in] IAS 17 Leases requires the preparers of financial statements to consider the substance of lease arrangements when determining the type of lease for accounting purposes.
+[The rule found in] IAS 17 Leases now IFRS 16 requires the preparers of financial statements to consider the substance of lease arrangements when determining the type of lease for accounting purposes.
 For example, an asset may be leased to a lessee without the transfer of legal title at the end of the lease term.
 Such a lease may, in substance, be considered as a finance lease if for instance the lease term is substantially for entire useful life of the asset or the lease agreement entitles the lessee to purchase the asset at the end of the lease term at a very nominal price and it is very likely that such option will be exercised by the lessee in the given circumstances.

 A lease might not transfer ownership of the leased property to the lessee.
 In some circumstances, the lessee might nevertheless be required to record the leased item as an asset if the lessee intends to use the asset for a major portion of its useful life, or where the present value of the future lease payments is nearly equal to the fair value of the asset.
 Although the lessee is not the owner, the lessee may be required to record the asset as being owned by the lessee, based on the underlying economics of the transaction.
 Another example is the situation where a company short of cash sells its machinery to the bank and then leases the same property from the bank.
 This arrangement is called "sale and leaseback".
 Although the legal ownership has been transferred to the bank, the underlying economic reality for the company remain the same.
 Under the substance-over-form principle, the sale and subsequent leaseback are considered one transaction.